expo/expo/docs/versions/v15.0.0/guides/routing-and-navigation.md

   }
 }

-Exponent.registerRootComponent(App);
+Expo.registerRootComponent(App);
 ```

 ## Reviewing the tab template

 You probably don't want to start all of your projects completely from scratch, and the tab template is one of many to come from Expo that will hopefully give you a headstart on building your app.
-It comes with `@exponent/ex-navigation` pre-installed, and tab navigation set up for you.
+It comes with `@expo/ex-navigation` pre-installed, and tab navigation set up for you.

 Let's look at the project structure of the tab template as it relates to navigation.
 This is not a pattern that you absolutely must follow, but we find it works quite well for us.